-The Rel Maples Institute for Culinary Arts, accredited by the American Culinary Federation, prepares students for a successful career in food preparation, cooking, baking, kitchen or restaurant management, and non-commercial food service.
+The Rel Maples Institute for Culinary Arts, prepares students for a successful career in food preparation, cooking, baking, kitchen or restaurant management, and non-commercial food service.
 A wide variety of careers are available in the food service industry.

-Concentration: Culinary Arts (Accredited by the American Culinary Federation)
+(Accredited by the Accrediting Commission of the American Culinary Federation Foundation.)